School/ ECO Council

 Involving Everybody!
 It is very important that the views of all of the pupils are heard so we have suggestion boxes in all the classrooms for children to record ideas and views.
 We also hold regular ‘pop – in’ sessions at lunchtime so come and tell us what you think.

 What will the School Council discuss?
-We talk about everything from new suggestions for our menu to ideas for new clubs, but we also take an active role in supporting fundraising events and raising money for our School Council charities and this year we will also be thinking of how we can reduce our use of single-use plastic.
+We talk about everything from new suggestions for Chef Lizzie’s menu to ideas for new clubs, but we also take an active role in supporting fundraising events and raising money for our School Council charities and we will continue to think of how we can reduce our use of single-use plastic.